GLOBAL HARMONY an evening of music featuring YOSA and ESSO Orchestras.

 Global Harmony

 Get ready for an unforgettable evening of music!
 Global Harmony brings the spotlight to YOSA – the Youth Orchestra of San Antonio.
-They will be joined by ESSO, the Edinburgh Secondary Schools Orchestra, with a beautiful organ interlude performed by John Kitchen.
+They will be joined by ESSO, the Edinburgh Secondary Schools Orchestra, with a beautiful organ interlude performed by John Kitchen at Usher Hall.

 Youth Orchestra of San Antonio (YOSA) changes kids’ lives through music, with more than 600 young musicians working together in 11 orchestras.
 The touring orchestra features the best young musicians from south Texas on the orchestra’s 15th major concert tour.
 A resident company of San Antonio’s Tobin Center for the Performing Arts, YOSA has been recognized with critical acclaim and an ASCAP Award for Adventurous Programming.
 Frequent collaborations with internationally renowned soloists and composers have included appearances by Branford Marsalis (alto saxophone), Richard Stoltzman (clarinet), and Edgar Meyer (double bass), among many others.
 Previous concert tours have included visits to Australia, Austria, Canada, China, the Czech Republic, England, Finland, France, Germany, Hungary, Italy, Poland, Russia, Spain, and Wales.